Good Sweat vs. Bad Sweat

-There are also various forms of unhealthy sweat: you have sweat that is too acidic and fatty, you don’t sweat at all, or you suffer from hyperhidrosis (excessive sweating).
-It’s always good to consult your doctor first if you feel you have any of these conditions, but in the mean time here are some tips to help you overcome these types of bad sweat.
+Yes, it’s always good to consult your doctor first if you feel you have any of these conditions, but in the mean time here are some tips to help you overcome these types of bad sweat.

 If you feel that your sweat is too oily and sticky, you may have unhealthy sweat.
 This kind of acidic, fatty sweat can be treated by regular exercise.
 Only 20-30 minutes of sweaty exercise (notice the word sweaty, that’s important) a day may improve your body’s sweating mechanisms, which can help if you suffer from unhealthy sweat or a lack of sweat.

 While hyperhidrosis isn’t life threatening, it can be extremely embarrassing.
 Those with hyperhidrosis will sometimes find themselves sweating even when they are in a cool room or under no extreme stress or nervousness.
 If you think you may have hyperhidrosis, there are many solutions ranging from home remedies such as baking soda, to more extreme remedies like Botox injections.
-Most people who suffer from excessive sweating use extra strength antiperspirants like SweatBlock to help stop uncontrollable sweat.
+Most people who suffer from excessive sweating use extra strength antiperspirants to help stop uncontrollable sweat.